 Next up, Future Kind has also debuted “Super Chill,” which is designed to help reduce stress, enhance mood, boost energy levels, and more.
 Composed of “the most clinically-researched herbs available,” the product combines Ashwagandha, Rhodiola, and Lemon Balm and comes in one handy capsule that you can take daily.
 Scheduled for release in late September, Future Kind will also be adding a Mood Booster supplement to their collection, so stay tuned for more on that front.

-Future Kind will also debut their Vegan B12 Spray in late September.
+Future Kind recently debuted their Vegan B12 Spray in late September.
 B12 is another important nutrient for vegans in particular, as it’s mostly found in animal products.
 Unless you’re sprinkling plenty of nutritional yeast on your meals (to that point, we’re all about this cheesy vegan roasted cauliflower) or consuming other products like plant-based milk or cereals fortified with B12, you may not be getting enough of the vital nutrient.
 In fact, Future Kind cites that up to 92% of vegans in the U.S. may be deficient in B12.
 Here, the spray form makes it easy to consume—just spray it five times directly into your mouth—with 500 micrograms per serving.

 To learn more about what to look for in a B12 supplement, check out our guide to the best vegan B12 supplements on the market.

 Now, onto the backbone of the brand that makes Future Kind such a standout choice for vegans looking to up their vitamins and supplements game.
 In addition to being free of icky ingredients like GMOs, animal derivatives, artificial colors and preservatives, and more, we love the brand’s dedication to the environment.